-Switch ports are layer 2 interfaces which are used to carry layer 2 traffic.
+Switch ports are Layer 2 interfaces that are used to carry layer 2 traffic.
 A single switch port can carry single VLAN traffic whether it is an access port or trunk port.
 Frames are handled differently according to the type of link they are traversing.

 Note: All switch ports are assigned VLAN 1 by default (VLAN 1 cannot be modified or deleted).